craql/JsonObjectEditor/readme.md

 - `multisorter` : allows arrays of objects to be selected and sorted in right bin.
 	- values(array of objects, [{value:"",name/display:""]), can be a function

+**labels:**

+- pass an object instead of a string to the fields array.

+    {label:'Name of the following properties section'}

 ###defaultProfile
 overwrites the default profile